Burkis Square Betterment Project

 - be the change you want to see -

-Downtown Framingham, Inc. is teaming up with a downtown-focused private company to provide services to our downtown business owners in Burkis Square, many of whom are women of color.
-We only need 100 donors to chip in $250.00 each to make our mixed-use area extra welcoming and vibrant this summer for our children, local residents, and shop keepers.
+Downtown Framingham, Inc. is teaming up with New England Security Protective Services Agency to provide outreach and engagement services to our downtown business owners in Burkis Square, many of whom are women of color.
+We’re collaborating with the City to make this mixed-use area extra welcoming and vibrant this summer for residents, visitors, and shop keepers.
+Our downtown marketing survey shows that downtown businesses cater their goods and services toward a family audience.

 hand out shopping maps,